RPJoshL/nc-gpxedit/README.md

     - description
     - symbol
     - elevation (just preserves loaded value)

-**WARNING** GpxEdit does not load/save any time data, even if you loaded a gpx file which has time information.
-Keep that in mind if you overwrite a file.
+    - time (just preserves loaded value)

+GpxEdit does load/save time data.
-Elevation data is loaded and saved but every new data added by user actions in GpxEdit will have neither elevation nor time data.
+Elevation data is loaded and saved but every new waypoint/track/trackpoint added by user actions in GpxEdit will have neither elevation nor time data.

 Tracks are saved with one segment.